 We have a plan in place to mitigate the risk of infection across all Ben sites.
-We also have a dedicated project team who meet on a regular and ‘as-needed’ basis to keep abreast of the fast-changing situation, looking into developments and Government advice to prepare accordingly.
+We also have a dedicated response team who meet on a regular and ‘as-needed’ basis to keep abreast of the fast-changing situation, looking into developments and Government advice to prepare accordingly.

 You can find further details on the action that Ben has taken in each area of the charity, below:

 (Birch Hill Care Centre, Town Thorns Care Centre, Lynwood Care Centre, Coventry Day Care Centre)

 We routinely practice very good infection control measures across all of our care centres, from effective hand-washing and deep cleaning, to self-monitoring and isolation of residents and staff where any contagious illness is suspected.

 We will continue to maintain optimal infection control measures, but now include all necessary additional measures to reduce the risk of infection across our care centres, as a consequence of the escalation of the virus.
 Central to this is the decision to limit access to our care centres to essential visitors only, as of 13th March 2020, for the foreseeable future.

 In addition, to ensure the safety of our members and their families during this challenging time, we have decided to close our Day Care Centre in Coventry as of Monday 16th March, until further notice.

 To find out more about how we have responded to Covid-19 across our care centres, click here.